aaltonewmedia/learn.newmedia.dog/content/courses/embodied-interaction/final-project/how-to-get-started/index.md

 ## Inspiration: Chinese Typewriter

+Watch this brilliant talk by Tom Mullaney.
+It is not directly connected to our approach, but I find it really inspiring and interesting from the perspective of this class as well.
+The talk discusses specifically text input systems and something that he calls **Hypographic Age**.
+Some questions that I was left wondering about:

-What if the develpment of input devices for computers would not have happened in the so-called western world?
+- What if the development of input devices for computers would not have happened in the so-called western world?
-Watch this brilliant talk by Tom Mullaney:
+- What kind of other "controllers" for inputting or "playing" a language could there be?
+Specifically in VR/AR or some other interactive spaces where the keyboard might not be the ideal way to interact with text and language.
+- Will AI and Machine Learning eventually be embedded to all situations where we write text?
+Would this require a complete rethinking of the computer keyboard as the primary input device for computers?
+- I personally hate text prediction on my phone and prefer to write myself even if it might be slower.
+Do people who use this with their own language (like Chinese) have a different relationship with auto-complete when writing English or other languages based on the Latin alphabet?

 {{<youtube KSEoHLnIXYk>}}

 [I also recommend reading the book if you can get hold of it.](https://mitpress.mit.edu/9780262536103/the-chinese-typewriter/)

-This Japanese typewriter is also quite interesting
+And this reminded me of the CharaChorder as well

-{{<youtube JZcui85b4EE>}}
+{{<youtube EhPFAVkD9b0>}}